Rights Committee

 About the Rights Committee

-The Rights Committee helps BISG develop, maintain and advocate for industry-wide best practices designed to support a standardized electronic transmission of a defined set of rights information between trading partners.
+The Rights Committee helps BISG develop, maintain, and advocate for industry-wide best practices designed to support a standardized electronic transmission of a defined set of rights information between trading partners.
 Accurately communicating rights information between parties can grow revenue, reduce transaction costs, and avoid costly errors.

 Headshot of Kris Kliemann, Rights committee chair